Fj00/CEL/README.md

 ## Methodology

+The working spreadsheet is public.
+It currently contains 4 tabs, cwl is the current working list, 2s is just 2 letter word selection, 3s is 3 letter word selection, and movies is another list described below.
+The spreadsheet can be viewed at: https://docs.google.com/spreadsheets/d/1N-LfFbuuVA176f6pI8oTHYtpUGOy7t2i_ovsCTalq4A/edit?usp=sharing

 The starter list chosen was 2of12, which contains a list of common words and their inflections, created by finding words that were in at least 2 out of 12 dictionaries that were selected.
 More information on 2of12 here: http://wordlist.aspell.net/12dicts-readme/#2of12inf

 The uncountable nouns (%) in 2of12 were removed almost completely, and it was filtered by the CSW word list.
 This resulted in a total of 80775 words.
 There were less than 100 words in 2of12 that were not in CSW.
 The list was a good start, but due to the methodology and lack of oversight, many words remained that were either obscure or unused.
 Thus the great purge began.

 The list was audited, and initially only the 4-9 letter words and their inflections were considered.
 I was going to handle the 2-3 letter words at a later point.
 I started going through the list the first time, but it was apparent that my strategy was evolving over time, even early on.
 I decided to finish one pass and then make another pass to try to correct the inconsistencies.
-The second pass, I ended up deciding to fix the 10-15 letter words as well, since
+The second pass, I ended up deciding to fix the 10-15 letter words as well, since many of them would look odd to keep in the list.

 Definitions were checked on https://www.dictionary.com/, https://www.collinsdictionary.com/, Google dictionary, and the CSW dictionary.